dnaka91/mabo/book/src/reference/schema/index.md

 | TypeScript | T           |
 | Python     | T           |

-#### Boxed strings `box<string>`
+#### Boxed strings `Box<String>`

 Specialized type, that currently only has a specific meaning for Rust.
-It describes a string value that lives on the heap and is immutable (in contrast to a `string` which can be mutated).
+It describes a string value that lives on the heap and is immutable (in contrast to a `String` which can be mutated).

-As strings are immutable in most other languages, it's equivalent to the `string` type for these.
+As strings are immutable in most other languages, it's equivalent to the `String` type for these.

 | Language   | Definition |
 | ---------- | ---------- |